cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 > **NOTE:** The ***custom-marker-files*** repository does not get added to your **Github Organization** project since in doesn't and will never contain a matching marker file: `.nodejs-app`.

-> **NOTE:** For the purposes of this workshop everyone is creating and updating their own fork of the **custom-marker-pipelines** repository and `nodejs-app/Jenkinsfile.template` Pipeline script.
+For the purposes of this workshop everyone is creating and updating their own fork of the **custom-marker-pipelines** repository and `nodejs-app/Jenkinsfile.template` Pipeline script.
 However, if you were all part of the same organization and each had one or more Node.js apps - then you would all get instant CD as soon as you added the `.nodjs-app` file to your repository.

 ## Basic Declarative Syntax Structure

+In the previous lesson your Pipeline should have run and should have failed.
 In this exercise we will update the `nodejs-app/Jenkinsfile.template` Declarative Pipeline using the GitHub editor so that it will actually do something as opposed to resulting in the following errors:

 ```
 WorkflowScript: 1: Missing required section "stages" @ line 1, column 1.